pouyakary/vscode-racket/README.md

 # Racket for Visual Studio Code

 This package adds support for [Racket](racket-lang.org) to Visual Studio Code.
-It focuses on providing top-quality syntax highlighting with full support of semantic scoping.
+It focuses on providing high-quality syntax highlighting with full support of semantic scoping.
 The syntax highlighting currently supports:

 - quotes and quasiquotes